taipei-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/back-end-en/project-setup.md

 > **i04**
 > From now on, if you would like to reinitiate the databases, please follow the steps below:
 >
 > Firstly, ensure that all relevant containers are closed or deleted.
-Next, delete the volumes `docker compose -f docker-compose-db.yaml down -v` directory.
+Next, delete the volumes `docker-compose -f docker-compose-db.yaml down -v` directory.
 Finally, execute the above three `docker-compose` commands.

 **_looks_5_** The project should now be running locally.
 Open your browser and navigate to [https://localhost:8080](https://localhost:8080).
 You should see the dashboard homepage.
 To login by email, open the login dialog then hold down `shift` and click the TUIC logo.
 If you encounter any issues, please check the docker logs or the console in the browser.